chochain/eforth/README.md

     > type> 1 2 +⏎               \ see Forth in action
     > type> bye⏎  or Ctrl-C      \ to exit eForth

+    Once you get pass the above, try the lessons by Dr. Ting
+    > ./tests/eforth < ./tests/lessons420.txt

 ### WASM

     > ensure you have Emscripten (WASM compiler) installed and configured